munny2552001/practical_report_md/README.md

 ## BRANCH-COMPUTER SCIENCE AND ENGINEERING
 ## SECTION-CS(A2)
-## Submitted to : Prof Hardeep Singh
+##SUBMITTED TO : Prof Hardeep Singh

 ## 1.Program to print Hello World
 ----